What hiring managers actually look for

 Not specifying your certification type

 CMA (AAMA), RMA (AMT), and CCMA (NHA) are different credentials issued by different organizations.
 Be specific about which one you hold.
-Just writing 'certified medical assistant' without the issuing body is vague.
+Just writing 'certified medical assistant' without the issuing body is vague and can fail an ATS keyword match.

 Listing tasks without patient volume